 - Bone broth is an EXCELLENT base for soups, stews and gravies.
 Make them from nutritious bone broth and your diet improves your health.
 Just like Grandma used to make.
 Homemade Chicken Soup is REALLY a health food!

-TIPS For Instant Pot Bone Broth:
+TIPS For Instant Pot Bone Broth Recipes:

 - The very best nutritional practice is to find and collect bones from only organic grass fed meats.

-- Not enough bones leftover to do a batch of bone broth?
+- Not enough leftover bones to do a batch of bone broth?
 Freeze em!
 Save up a loads worth and then make the broth.

 - To add further flavor and nutrients you may season or add extras to your bones. (garlic, peppers, carrots, onions…).